Shusovan/LibraryApp/README.md

 Notable Features :-

-JWT authentication using a centralized SecurityService.
+1. JWT authentication using a centralized SecurityService.

-Role-based access for users and admins.
+2. Role-based access for users and admins.

-Kafka-based event system for borrow approvals and inter-service communication.

-Clean, modular structure suitable for scaling and integrating AI services.
+3. Clean, modular structure suitable for scaling and integrating AI services.

-Future integration planned for book description generation and smart genre tagging using Generative AI.
+4. Future integration planned for book description generation and smart genre tagging using Generative AI.